marios-zindilis/website-sources/books/ad-hoc-data-analysis-from-the-unix-command-line/standard-input-standard-output-redirection-and-pipes/index.md

 editor: Marios Zindilis
 license: CC-BY-SA-3.0
 title: Standard Input, Standard Output, Redirection and Pipes
+description: Basic usage of tr, grep, cat with standard input, standard output and pipes
 ---

 > "This is the Unix philosophy: Write programs that do one thing and do it